 An approach to creating programming and initiatives that centers the lived experiences and needs of survivors.
 By taking a trauma and violence informed approach, survivor centered programming aims to increase accessibility and reduce re-traumatization.

 "Accounts for the impacts of sexual violence on individuals, families, communities and place, including intergenerational trauma.
 A trauma and violence informed approach uses that understanding to develop practices that minimize further harm, foster healing and honor strength and resiliency.
 It also recognizes historical trauma and promotes systemic change rooted in resilience, not re-victimization."

-If you would like confidential support navigating on and off campus resources, you can contact email@example.com for more information.
-Those who access supports will have the agency to choose what options best support their needs and will be treated with dignity and respect.
+If you would like confidential support navigating resources on campus or in the larger community, email firstname.lastname@example.org or call/text 604-240-1317 for more information.
+Those who access support will have the agency to choose the options that best support their needs and will be treated with dignity and respect.